NIH-CARD/Long-read-sequencing-README/README.md

 > rates (Figure 1A) in mig modes are shown as sum of rates for all
 > instances and total time (Figure 1B) is the average of all instances.

-All results in Figure 1 & 2 are based on a sample size of 1.2 TB for both RNA and DNA samples.
+As can be seen from Figure 1A, guppy basecalling rate in MIG2 mode is **\~2X** faster than in single A100 in full mode and gave comparable performance on 2 A100 GPUs in full mode for both RNA and DNA samples.
+Furthermore, total base calling completion time for both RNA and DNA samples in MIG2 mode is compareable to that on 2 A100 GPUs in full mode (Figure 1B).

+> Results for MIG7 mode are slower than MIG3 and MIG2 mode and hence are
+> not reported here.

 > Please note that calculations for DNA in full A100 mode (A100-1) were
 > not completed (due to long run time, we terminated the job).

-Figure 1A shows guppy base calling rate for a single A100 in MIG3 and MIG2 modes as well as A100 in full mode with guppy running on 1 (A100-1), 2 (A100-2) and 4 (A100-4) A100 GPUs for a single RNA/DNA
-sample.
-As can be seen from Figure 1A, guppy basecalling rate in MIG2 mode is **\~2X** faster than in single A100 in full mode and gave comparable performance on 2 A100 GPUs in full mode for both RNA and DNA samples.
-Furthermore, total base calling completion time for both RNA and DNA samples in MIG2 mode is compareable to that on 2 A100 GPUs in full mode (Figure 1B).

 ![](A100Benchmarks2_files/figure-markdown_github/unnamed-chunk-5-1.png)

 Figure 1.
-A100 GPU Perfomance in MIG and full mode.
+Guppy basecalling on A100 GPU in MIG and full mode.

 Consequently, total cost for RNA and DNA replicates is **\~ 1/2** in MIG2 mode than on 2 A100 GPUs in full mode (Figure 1C).
 Figure 1D gave